joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/02/24/style/letting-go-of-her-ballet-dream.html?searchResultPosition=4

 **Winter Storm Sweeps Over Southern California After Battering Oregon**\
 `A rare blizzard warning will go into effect for parts of California on Friday.
-‘It’s not a weekend for the beach,’ one Los Angeles County official said.`\
+“It’s not a weekend for the beach,” one Los Angeles County official said.`\
 https://nytimes.com/2023/02/24/us/winter-storm-california-weather.html?searchResultPosition=5

 **Fear, Anger, Love: See Ukrainians’ Texts From the First Hours of War**\